Roehampton Law School celebrates graduation for Pathways to Law students

 The graduation event brought the Pathways to Law students and their parents together to celebrate their achievements with speeches from staff within the Schools and Colleges Engagement Team, Roehampton Law School and the students themselves.

-On the 23 March, an additional 40 Year 11 students will graduate from the University’s Year 10-11 Pathways to Law programme.
+On 23 March, an additional forty Year 11 students will graduate from the University’s Year 10-11 Pathways to Law programme.

 The University of Roehampton is a partner of the Sutton Trust’s Pathways to Law Programme.
 The programme aims to inspire and support students to explore a range of careers in law and build essential knowledge, skills and confidence required to go on to higher education and the world of work.
 All Pathways to Law students are also offered real-life experience, with a work placement, and mentoring and networking opportunities.